 MQTT stands for MQ Telemetry Transport.
-It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
-The design principles are to minimize network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.
-These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium. (source MQTT.org)
+It is an extremely simple and lightweight publish-subscribe messaging protocol.
+It was designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+These design principles serve to minimize network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery. (source MQTT.org)

-With this basic idea, it is possible to combine the MQTT with Tago’s amazing capabilities to not only enable the communication among devices, but also to create dashboards, analytics, notifications, and reports.
+With this basic idea, it is possible to combine MQTT with Tago’s amazing capabilities to not only enable communication among devices, but also to create dashboards, analytics, notifications, and reports.

 MQTT defines methods (or verbs) to indicate the desired action to be performed on the identified resource.

 Connect: Waits for a connection to be established with the server.